 I received my B.A. from St. John’s College in Annapolis, Maryland.
 St. John’s is the Liberal Arts school known for its Great Books Program.
 In 2005, I graduated from George Mason University School of Law (now GMU Antonin Scalia Law School) in Arlington, Virginia.
 I am admitted to practice law in the Commonwealth of Virginia and the District of Columbia.

 I grew up in Culpeper County, Virginia.
-I now live in Northern Virginia with my wife and daughter.
-We enjoy fishing and hiking in the region, especially Virginia’s Northern Neck.
+I now live in Northern Virginia with my wife and our two daughters.
+In my free time, I drive my older daughter around for gymnastics.
+We enjoy visiting family in Culpeper and Virginia’s Northern Neck.

 About this Blog: